-In this article we describe the unicellular module of the NUM model and evaluate the model's ability to capture wellestablished key ecosystem descriptors, its robustness, geographical transferability, and the relative importance of the underlying parameters.
-Specifically, we start by evaluating the model's ability to capture the size structure of the planktonic biomass at the California Current Ecosystem (CCE) (California-Current-Ecosystem-Lter and Landry, 2019; Taylor and

-60 Landry, 2018), using default model parameters.
-Hereafter we address the parameters, evaluate how the their parameter uncertainty distributions effects the result, and how much sensitivity they add to the model sensitivity.
+In this article we describe the unicellular module of the NUM model and evaluate the model's ability to capture well-established key ecosystem descriptors, its robustness, geographical transferability, and the relative importance of the underlying parameters.
+Specifically, we start by evaluating the model's ability to capture the size structure of the planktonic biomass at the California Current Ecosystem (CCE) (California-Current-Ecosystem-Lter and Landry, 2019; Taylor and Landry, 2018), using default model parameters.
+Hereafter we evaluate how the parameter uncertainty effects the model sensitivity.
 We conclude by applying the identified optimal parameter values for the CCE in a test of the model's geographical transferability to the ALOHA station north of Oahu, Hawaii (Pasulka et al., 2013; Taylor and Landry, 2018).

 Figure 1: Schematic of the unicellular module of the Nutrient-Unicellular-Multicellular (NUM) model.
 The unicellular organisms are here represented by 7 size-classes of organisms that can all get their nutrients and carbon from osmo-, photo- and phagotrophy.
-The uptake rates depend on the biophysics of the cell and the environmental availability of dissolved organic carbon (DOC), nutrient (N), light and food availability (smaller cells).
+The uptake rates depend on the biophysics of the cell and the environmental availability of dissolved organic carbon (DOC), nutrient (N), light and food (smaller cells).
 Higher trophic levels are here parameterized as feeding on a specific size range of cells.
 Exudation, viral lysis, assimilation losses, and higher trophic level losses replenish the nutrients and carbon.
 Losses from sloppy feeding by phagotrophy and higher trophic level are re-introduced as particulate organic matter (POM) that sinks down through the water column and is remineralized into DOC and N. The model formulations are listed in Supplement S1.

 Table 1: Parameters used in this study.
-Reference values are based on arguments from Andersen and Visser (2023) and standard80values used in the NUM model setup.
+Reference values are based on arguments from Andersen and Visser (2023) and standard values used in the NUM model setup.